Repeating firearm: Manual

-In a manually-operated repeating firearm (or "manual repeater" for short), the user needs to manually apply force to the action to operate it, either directly via a handle on the bolt or an external hammer, or indirectly via linkaged lever or slide.
+In a manually operated repeating firearm (or "manual repeater" for short), the user needs to manually apply force to the action to operate it, either directly to a handle on the bolt or an external hammer, or indirectly through a linkage connected to a lever or slide.

 Revolver action

 Revolvers use a rotating cylinder containing multiple chambers, which functions similarly to a rotary magazine (with each chamber holding a round of cartridge).
-When the hammer is cocked (either directly by hand, or indirect via trigger-pull), internal linkage will rotate the cylinder and index each chamber into alignment with the barrel bore.
+When the hammer is cocked (either directly by hand, or indirectly via trigger-pull), internal linkage will rotate the cylinder and index each chamber into alignment with the barrel bore.
 When firing, the bullet will make a slight "jump" across the gap between the cylinder and the barrel, creating out a small "breech blast" from any hot, high-pressure propellant gas that leaks out of the gap.
 The breech portion of the bore is also often widened slightly into a funnel-like "cone" to better facilitate the bullet jump across the cylinder gap.

 Although multiple-barrel "pepper-box" guns had appeared for centuries and were popular handguns in the early 19th century, the revolver was the first true repeating handgun.
-In 1836, Samuel Colt applied patent for a "revolving gun" later named the Colt Paterson; he was granted the patent on 25 February 1836 (later numbered 9430X).
+In 1836, Samuel Colt applied a patent for a "revolving gun" later named the Colt Paterson; he was granted the patent on 25 February 1836 (later numbered 9430X).
 This instrument and patent No. 1304, dated 29 August 1836, protected the basic principles of his revolving-breech-loading, folding-trigger firearm and gave him a monopoly of revolver manufacture until 1857.
 It was the first practical revolver and the first practical repeating firearm, and became an industrial and cultural legacy as well as a contribution to the development of war technology, represented ironically by the name of one of his company's later innovations, the "Peacemaker".

 While some early long guns were also made using the revolver mechanism, these did not have longevity as it posed a problem with long guns: without special sealing details, the cylinder produces a gas discharge close to the face when the weapon is fired from the shoulder, as was a common approach with rifles.

+The Milkor MGL is a lightweight 40 mm grenade launcher based on a six-shot revolver mechanism designed to significantly increase a squad's firepower when compared to traditional single-shot grenade launchers like the M203.
+Although intended primarily for military combat, the launcher is also suitable as a riot gun for mob control and other law enforcement operations using tear gas or non-/less-lethal munitions.